 1. Keeping in touch

-Giving your kid a mobile phone makes sure they can always contact you and makes sure that you can always contact them, whether that’s to warn them that you’re running late or to ask them to pick up milk on their way home.
+Having a phone of their own makes sure your kids can always contact you and makes sure that you can always contact them, whether that’s to warn them that you’re running late or to ask them to pick up milk on their way home.

-Giving your child a phone means that they can always have your phone number at hand.
+Having a phone of their own means your kid can always have your phone number at hand.
 If you give your child a mobile phone, you can also list an In Case of Emergency (ICE) contact number in the contact list.
 If your child is unwell, someone might check their phone for an ICE number to phone, meaning you know if your child needs help.

 Social media and messaging apps are huge and it’s no wonder that a lot of socialising is done online these days.
 Most children love the opportunity to talk to their friends more.